Breaking News

 And is it truly acting when, as an actor, you’re eulogizing a character, played by another actor who tragically passed away, an actor who has been your screen partner (and ostensibly friend) for many years for whom you have personally been mourning?

 I expected Bryton James to win but I disagreed with the choice and was really disappointed.
 I was so hoping they would come to their senses and the panelists would recognize great acting: Chandler Massey or Paul Telfer!
 I find Devon to be a boring and dull character, I never enjoy his acting.
 Competence shouldn’t win Emmys, great acting ought to win.
 I read what was in Bryton James’s reel and saw those scenes – I believe he won not due to his acting but for other reasons entirely.
-I think these panelists really need to watch more daytime television.… Read more »
+I think these panelists really need to watch more daytime television.
+There were four nominees who were way more deserving than Bryton James.

 So you’re saying Bryton wasn’t deserving Freeman?